filecoin-project/devgrants/rfps/rfp-fvm.md

 ## Acceptance Criteria

-Proposal Applications for FVM Tooling and infrastructure will be overseen by a committee consisting of 3 (technical sponsors)[https://github.com/filecoin-project/devgrants/blob/master/technical-sponsors.md].
+Proposal Applications for FVM Tooling and infrastructure will be overseen by a committee consisting of 3 [technical sponsors](https://github.com/filecoin-project/devgrants/blob/master/technical-sponsors.md).

 - Raúl Kripalani (@raulk)
 - Dragan Zurzin (@blocksonachain)